NIDNHU/BetterSEQTA-Translations/README.md

 ## In future:

-This will hopefully be integrated with crowdin to make this crowdfunded (since translating DesQTA like this would be a pain in the ass), as of right now this is more of an outline
+This will hopefully be integrated with crowdin to make this crowdfunded (since translating DesQTA like this would be a pain), as of right now this is more of an outline

 ---